 Whether you slice it or dice it, there is no way forward that produces any chance of real benefit to the students and families of Tennessee.
 But at this point in the game, that’s pretty much the expected from Governor Lee and Commissioner Schwinn.

-“The human mind has a fantastic ability to trick itself out of its own best interests when pride is involved.”
+Governor Lee continues to serve as a monument to that quote, and his latest stab at BEP reform just shines up the veneer.“The human mind has a fantastic ability to trick itself out of its own best interests when pride is involved.”